untalsanders/helloworld-for-heroku/README.md

 # HelloWorld App

-A project for a proof of concept on Heroku Platform.
+Proof of concept of the Heroku Platform.

 ![Screenshot](screenshot-helloworld-heroku.png)